Orientational ordering and correlations in a quasi-one-dimensional hard-dumbbell fluid: Conclusions

 We have presented an exact analysis of a q1D fluid of hard dumbbells with a continuous orientational degree of freedom.
 By exploiting the bisymmetric structure of the interaction kernel, we derived the equation of state, the ODF, and both positional and orientational correlation functions.
 The formalism applies generally to other q1D systems with continuous internal variables and hard-core constraints.

 The equation of state reveals a nontrivial interplay between orientational and packing entropy.
 While the pressure remains a monotonic function of density, the ratio $P/P_{\text{T}}$ exhibits a pronounced shoulder and a narrow loop-like feature at high density.
-These features are traced to a continuous reorganization of the orientational degrees of freedom, rather than to any thermodynamic singularity.
+These features are traced to a continuous reorganization of the orientational degrees of freedom rather than to any thermodynamic singularity.
 In the close-packing limit, orientational and positional fluctuations contribute equally to the pressure, leading to the asymptotic result $P/P_{\text{T}}\to 2$.

 The ODF undergoes a continuous yet abrupt crossover from a unimodal shape centered at $\varphi=0$ to a bimodal form with maxima approaching $\varphi=\pm\pi/6$.
-The density $\rho_b\simeq 0.93$ at which this crossover takes place coincides with the onset of the loop in $P/P_{\text{T}}$ and with a maximum of the nematic-like order parameter $S$.
+The density $\rho_b\simeq 0.93$ at which this crossover takes place coincides with the onset of the loop in $P/P_{\text{T}}$ and with a maximum of the nematic-like order parameter $S_2$ and a minimum of the hexatic-like order parameter $S_6$.
 This behavior reflects a purely geometric mechanism: at high densities, orientational fluctuations around $\varphi=0$ are suppressed, while fluctuations near the degenerate minima of the contact distance become entropically favored.
-The resulting ordering resembles an isotropic--nematic transition, but occurs here as a smooth crossover, consistent with the absence of true phase transitions in one dimension.
+The resulting ordering corresponds to a continuous reorganization of the orientational distribution from a single preferred orientation to two symmetric ones.
+Although this change bears some analogy to a nematic--tetratic transition, it occurs here as a smooth structural crossover, consistent with the absence of true phase transitions in one dimension.

 The analysis of partial and total RDFs shows how this orientational reorganization is encoded in real-space correlations.
 Contact values provide a natural measure of pair rigidity and directly mirror the structure of the ODF.
 Above $\rho_b$, the rigidity along the degenerate orientational line becomes nonmonotonic, with minima located at the most probable orientations.
 This mechanism explains the emergence of bimodality in the ODF and its connection to the structural features observed in the RDFs.
+In addition, although the asymptotic decay of the RDF is purely exponential, as dictated by the pole structure of the transfer-matrix formulation, we have identified an extended intermediate regime at high densities where the correlations follow an approximate algebraic envelope before crossing over to the asymptotic exponential behavior.
+This feature is consistent with similar intermediate regimes reported in other q1D hard-core systems.